mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 ## Cassandra process startup restrictions

-Cassandra, as a lady, might get annoyed if you add or change too many nodes at once.
 The Cassandra-on-Mesos framework currently defines the following limitations before a Cassandra process can be started:

 1. At least one Cassandra seed node must be running and must be in operation-mode `NORMAL.
-   Otherwise other nodes would never succeed to join the cluster.
+   Otherwise new nodes would never successfully join the cluster.
-1. All other nodes must be in operation-mode `NORMAL`.
+1. All other nodes must be in the `NORMAL` operation mode.
 1. No two Cassandra processes must be started within the configuration parameter `bootstrapGraceTimeSeconds`.
    This is to allow a previously started node to successfully bootstrap.